rajavijayach/SimpleCMS/README.md

-## Simple CMS App built using React
+## Simple CMS App built using React and Redux